btrask/zzdbg/README.md

 - `.d (expr)`: look up the value of the expression or an arbitrary string in the MDN docs
 - `.p (expr)`: list properties
 - `.s`: click an element to get a reference to it (use `_` or `zzdbg.lastSelectedElement` after clicking)
+- `.a`: apply changes made in editor mode to the main document

 zzdbg also defines the `zzdbg` object that exposes most of its functionality programmatically.

-### How is it a quine?
+### What's so special about being a quine?
-zzdbg can print and also edit/reload its own code.
-Several functions are available:
-- `zzdbg.bookmarklet()` returns the full code as a `javascript:` URL string
-- `zzdbg.viewBookmarklet()` opens an editor with the bookmarklet source (read-only)
-- `zzdbg.editLoader()` opens an editor with the small loader function
+Quines are nothing special, but as a quine and an editor, zzdbg is fully "self-hosting".
+You can run it from a bookmarklet, edit it, and save it back into the bookmarklet without directly touching the file system.

+Here is the full self-editing workflow:
+1. Run zzdbg from its bookmarklet
-- `zzdbg.editScript()` opens an editor with the main zzdbg source code (including whitespace)
+2. Run the command `.o zzdbg.script` to open an editor with the main zzdbg source code, or `.o zzdbg.loader` to edit the loader

-After editing the source, you can run `.a` to reload zzdbg with your changes, and then get the new "compiled" bookmarklet.
+3. Make some changes
+4. Run `.a` in the editor console to apply your changes
+5. Back in the main window, run `.o zzdbg.bookmarklet()` to open a (read-only) editor with the full bookmarklet code
+6. Copy and paste the bookmarklet code back into your browser bookmarks to save your changes

 ### Is it really a debugger if it doesn't support breakpoints?
 Well, it supports console.log()...